UhExooHw/sim-spoof/README.md

 ## ⚙️ Requirements

-- Magisk 20.4+ or KernelSU
+- KernelSU Next or KernelSU
 - `iptables` and `ip6tables`

 ---